codieorberson/samplePictures/README.md

  1. Run `python snap_pics.py`.

- 2. After running the previous command, a pop-up window will appear display your webcam's live feed
+ 2. After running the previous command, a pop-up window will appear displaying your webcam's live feed

  3. To take sample images of the fist, click on the pop-up window, display your fist, and press the f key to save images to the Fist folder.
 Some examples on what angles to display your Fist are listed below: